 Physical Demands Continuously requires standing, walking, vision, and hearing.
 Frequently requires lifting, reaching, kneeling, crawling, pushing/pulling, bending, crouching, and talking.
 Occasionally requires sitting, fine dexterity, carrying, handling, climbing, balancing, and twisting.
 Rarely requires foot controls.

 Machines, Tools, Equipment, and Work Aids: Trucks, electric cart, utility vehicles, lawn mowers, generators, leaf blower, weed-eater, hedge trimmers, loppers, tree saw, training bridges (whistles, clickers, etc.), training targets, squeeze cages, live and kill traps, power tools, reciprocating saw, hammers, pliers, screwdrivers, nets, cameras, mobile internet device.

 Computer Equipment and Software: Copier, fax, computer, telephone, Microsoft Office Suite, and Internet Explorer.

 Overall Working Conditions: Disagreeable: Frequent exposure to unpleasant environmental conditions and/or hazards.

-Primary Work Location: Outdoors (Zoo grounds).
+Primary Work Location: Outdoors (Zoo Exhibits and Grounds).